cbswj/test/README.md

 The proximal gradient method depends highly on the group sparsity term.
 That is, if the initial `2 norm of a group is small, then it is highly likely that this group will be nullified.
 The problem is that the distribution of the group `2 norm across different layers varies a lot, which can result in quite unbalanced compression of the layers.
 In this case, a quite narrow bottleneck could appear in the compressed network and would hamper the performance.
 To solve this problem, we use the mean of the group `2 norm of a layer to recalibrate the regularization factor of the layer.
 That is, where λl is the regularization factor of the l-th layer.
 In this way, the layers with larger average group `2 norm get a larger punishment.

+3.7.
+Regularization factor annealing

+The compression procedure starts with a fixed regularization factor.
+However, towards the end of the compression phase, the fixed regularization factor may be so large that more than the desired groups are nullified in an epoch.
+Thus, to solve the problem, we anneal the regularization factor when the average group `2 norm shrinks below some threshold.
+The annealing also impacts the proximal step but has less influence while the gradient step plays a more active role in finding the local minimum.

+3.8.
+Distillation loss in the finetuning phase

+In Eqn.
+3, the prediction loss and the groups sparsity regularization are used to solve the compression problem.
+After the compression phase, the derived model is further finetuned.
+During this phase, a distillation loss is exploited to force similar logit outputs of the original network and the pruned one.
+The vanilla distillation loss is used, i.e. where Lce(·) denotes the cross-entropy loss, σ(·) is the softmax function, zc and zo are the logit outputs of the compressed and the original network.
+For the sake of simplicity, the network parameters are omitted.
+We use a fixed balancing factor α = 0.4 and temperature T = 4.